playfulprogramming/playfulprogramming/content/blog/chess-knight-problem/index.md

       board[i] = [];
     }

 That's it.
 All we need is a two dimensional 8x8 array.
-I've not explicitly defined the number of entries in the either dimension of the array because that's one of the ideosynchrosies of JavaScript.
-(It would be possible to say something like _let board = Array(8);_ but it's not clear how much that will benefit performance here - JavaScript is famous for not having the same memory management optimisation of languages like Fortran - also note that I didn't need to prepopulate the array with null values, as I would have to with many other languages).
+I've not explicitly defined the number of entries in the either dimension of the array because that's one of the idiosyncrasies of JavaScript.
+(It would be possible to say something like _let board = Array(8);_ but it's not clear how much that will benefit performance here - JavaScript is famous for not having the same memory management optimisation of languages like FORTRAN - also note that I didn't need to prepopulate the array with null values, as I would have to with many other languages).

 Let's make a function to add a move to the board.
 We need to see if the location is both in range and not occupied by another number before adding that move: